Larry Brown (running back): Professional career

 Brown carried the ball 1,530 times in his career gaining 5,875 yards.
 His best seasons were in 1972 when he gained 1,216 yards and in 1970 when he gained 1,125 yards.
+At the time he retired, only Hall famers Jim Brown and O.J.
+Simpson had reached 5,000 rushing yards as quickly in their careers.
 He rushed for 100 yards or more 21 times and rushed for 100 yards or more in six games in 1970 and six games in 1972.
 He also scored four rushing touchdowns in one game against the Eagles on December 16, 1973.
-On October 29, 1972, he ran for 190 yards in a game against the New York Giants.
-Brown wrote an autobiography entitled "I'll Always Get Up".
+On October 29, 1972, he ran for 191 yards in a game against the New York Giants.

-Vince Lombardi figured out that Brown might have a hearing problem, one day when he was watching game film in slow motion.
-He noticed that Brown was reacting late to the snap, and had Brown take a hearing examination.
-It turned out Brown was deaf in one ear, and Lombardi got permission from the NFL Commissioner to install a hearing aid in Brown's helmet.
+Brown was also a capable receiver, with 238 receptions for 2,485 yards over his eight years.
+He had 20 receiving touchdowns, to go along with his 35 rushing touchdowns.
+While his longest run was 75 yards, his longest pass reception was for 89 yards.
+He had a total of 8,360 yards from scrimmage during his regular season career, averaging 4.7 yards per touch, and 1,045 yards per year (at a time when there were only 14 games in a season).

+In 1973, Brown co-authored an autobiography entitled "I'll Always Get Up".

-Brown's career was cut short due to numerous injuries, and his jersey number, 43, while not officially retired, has not been issued to any other Washington player since his retirement.
+Brown's career was cut short due to numerous injuries, and his jersey number, 43, while not officially retired, has not been issued to any other Washington player since his retirement, except to Nate Orchard for two games in 2021.

+Legacy

+He was noted for his tough running style despite his relatively small size, which he attributed to having been raised on the tough streets of Pittsburgh's Hill District, and playing tackle football in those streets.
+He was also noted for his abilities to break tackles, and gain yardage after contact, which announcers called "second effort".
+When rookie Pittsburgh Steeler, and future Hall of Fame, running back Franco Harris first saw Brown play in 1972, he was deeply impressed by Brown's intensity and desire on every play.
+This changed Harris's understanding of how he himself would have to play in the NFL.